Wikifab/wikifab-main/docs/configuration_notes.md

 ###2.
 Edit the dropdown menu links of the Explore's sorting bar
 * 2a.
 On your server, open the file /extensions/Explore/includes/WfExploreCore.php
 * 2b.
-Search for the line '$categories = array(' and change 'wfexplore-category-name-something' to 'wfexplore-category-name-somethingelse'
+Search for the terms '$categories = array(' and change 'wfexplore-category-name-something' to 'wfexplore-category-name-somethingelse'
 * 2c.
-Open the YourLanguage.json file in the /extensions/Explore/i18n/ directory
+Open the file /extensions/Explore/i18n/YourLanguage.json
 * 2d.
 Add a new translation for your new 'wfexplore-category-name-somethingelse'

 ###3.
 Edit the Footer

 * 3a.
-To do
+On your server, open the file /skins/chameleon/src/Components/WikifabFooterLinks.php
+* 3b.
+Search for the terms 'wffooter-categoriename-something' and change it to 'wffooter-categoriename-somethingelse'
+* 3c.
+Search for the terms 'wffooterlinks-categoriename-something' and change it to 'wffooterlinks-categoriename-somethingelse'
+* 3d.
+Open the file /skins/chameleon/resources/i18n/YourLanguage.json
+* 3e.
+Add a new translation for your new 'wffooter-categoriename-somethingelse' and 'wffooterlinks-categoriename-somethingelse'.
+Be careful: the links are case sensitive (a space becomes %20, a & become %26, etc.)

 ## Add a custom CSS file